-Jovi Rockwell is one of the most dynamic and intriguing Jamaican vocalists, female or otherwise, to emerge in the last decade.
-Though she’s impressed us over and over with her scene-stealing cameos on an eclectic set of tracks by everyone from Mr. Vegas and Major Lazer to FloRida and Lil Wayne, (not to mention her 2009 mixtape, Psycho Therapy) she has yet to release an album of her own.
+Jovi Rockwell is one of the most dynamic and intriguing Jamaican vocalists to emerge in the last decade.
+Though she’s impressed us with her scene-stealing cameos on an eclectic set of tracks by everyone from Mr. Vegas and Major Lazer to FloRida and Lil Wayne, and her 2009 mixtape, Psycho Therapy, she has yet to release an album of her own.
 And she has kept a particularly low profile over the last two years, emerging for only for a handful of cameos, Internet loosies and shows.

 As we found when we caught up with Jovi at Miami’s Hit Factory studio one early afternoon last fall, the singer and songwriter has been at work becoming a musician and producer, skills which she promises to unveil on an eclectic upcoming mixtape she plans to call Frankenstein.
 She’s also put together an all-girl band called Jovi and the Rockwells to back her up at live shows.

-Of course, besides for being a talented artist, Jovi is a beautiful woman capable of switching gears from guitar-toting tomboy to seductive femme fatale in one quick change.
+Besides for being a talented artist, Jovi is capable of switching gears from guitar-toting tomboy to seductive femme fatale in one quick change.
 We couldn’t resist the opportunity to photograph the Kingston native in some of the most picturesque settings in her adopted hometown of Miami.
 Read on for the full Jovi Rockwell story, and look out for more Jovi on LargeUp shortly.

 LargeUp: Do you normally hit the studio this early?